Black Friday Code: DIGEST35

 What to Eat to Flush Out Excess Estrogen

 Interestingly, foods that contain phytoestrogens may actually help your body get back into balance without adding even more estrogen into the mix.
-While you should consult your doctor before eating too much soy, flaxseeds have been shown to help balance female sex hormones and reduce symptoms of menopause like hot flashes and bone loss, and also slightly lower the risk of breast cancer [9].
-Flaxseeds and chia seeds are also rich in omega-3 fatty acids, which are anti-inflammatory, so grind those up and add them to your fruit and veggie smoothie or find an awesome chia seed pudding recipe like this.
+While you should consult your doctor before eating too much soy, flaxseeds have been shown to help balance female sex hormones, reduce symptoms of menopause like hot flashes and bone loss, and also slightly lower the risk of breast cancer 9.
+Flaxseeds and chia seeds are also rich in anti-inflammatory omega-3 fatty acids, so grind those up and add them to your fruit and veggie smoothie, or find an awesome chia seed pudding recipe like this.

 Supporting liver detoxification and gut health through your diet is also a super important step in flushing out excess estrogen.
-You want to make sure that you’re having regular bowel movements to avoid reabsorbing estrogen through your waste.
-Eating fiber-rich* plant foods like fruits, vegetables, and legumes is a great place to start.
+If you tend toward constipation, it’s important to know that regular bowel movements are needed to avoid reabsorbing estrogen through your waste.
+Eating fiber-rich* foods like fruits, vegetables, and legumes is a great place to start.
 Fiber not only encourages healthy bowel movements, but it also feeds the healthy bacteria in your gut.

-In addition to increasing your intake of healthy plant foods, eating healthy fats is also really important.
-That’s because healthy fats are required to make cholesterol, and cholesterol is required to make adequate sex hormones [10].
+In addition to increasing your intake of healthy plant foods, eating healthy fats is also crucial.
+That’s because healthy fats are required to make cholesterol, and cholesterol is required to make adequate sex hormones 10

 Additional Tips to Flush Excess Estrogen: Lifestyle and Supplements

 Even though diet is the most important place to start, a holistic approach to balancing your hormones will also include additional lifestyle changes.
 I’ve already mentioned reducing your exposure to xenoestrogens.
-Now that we’ve covered diet and exposure, let’s dive into some lifestyle tweaks and supplement options to help reduce your symptoms of estrogen dominance.
+Now that we’ve covered diet, let’s dive into some lifestyle tweaks and supplement options to help reduce your symptoms of estrogen dominance.

 Lifestyle Changes